qiuwww/blog/.github/pull_request_template.md

+---
+name: pull request template
+about: pull request template
+title: ""
+labels: ""
+assignees: ""
+---

-# Before submitting a pull request, please make sure the following is done:
+**Before submitting a pull request, please make sure the following is done:**

 1. Fork the repository and create your branch from master.
 2. Run yarn in the repository root.